JorelAli/CommandAPI/docssrc/src/troubleshooting.md

 This section basically summarizes the list of things that _could_ go wrong with the CommandAPI and how to mitigate these circumstances.

+## I've registered my command but nothing happens

+If you've registered a command, the command should be present in the console if verbose logging is enabled.
+If this does not appear in the console, check that you've:

+- Used `.register()` at the end of your command declaration
+- Added `CommandAPI.onLoad()` and `CommandAPI.onEnable()` to your `onLoad()` and `onEnable()` methods if you're shading the CommandAPI
+- Not added the commands to your `plugin.yml` file if you're not shading the CommandAPI

 ## Server errors when loading datapacks in 1.16+

 If you get an error at the very start of the server's startup sequence along the lines of: